-Children have handwriting books and are taught handwriting skills in discrete handwriting lessons for 15 minutes twice a week.
-We will have a handwriting focus week each term.
+Children have handwriting books and are taught handwriting skills in discrete handwriting lessons for 10 minutes each day.
+We will also have a handwriting focus week each term.

-During handwriting sessions, children are taught all of the basic letter shapes, according to the New Nelson scheme, and they have the opportunity to practise letter formation in a variety of ways, starting with sky-writing to encourage good formation and reinforce previous learning.
+During handwriting sessions, children are taught all of the basic letter shapes, according to the MSL (Multi-sensory) Handwriting Scheme, and they have the opportunity to practise letter formation in a variety of ways, starting with sky-writing to encourage good formation and reinforce previous learning.

 By the end of year 1, children can write most letters using a comfortable and efficient pencil grip.
-Letters are correctly formed and orientated and children put spaces between words.
+Letters are correctly formed starting on the line and orientated and children put spaces between words.